If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 To minimize these complications, it is essential to address constipation promptly.
 Speak with your healthcare provider to develop an individualized plan that includes appropriate dietary modifications, increased fluid intake, and lifestyle adjustments.

-By managing constipation effectively, you can reduce the risk of complications and improve your overall well-being as a CKD patient.
+By managing constipation effectively, you can reduce the risk of complications and improve your overall well-being as a CKD patient (exercise for CKD Patients).

 Yes, constipation in CKD patients can potentially lead to other gastrointestinal issues.
 When constipation persists, it can increase the risk of developing complications such as hemorrhoids, anal fissures, and fecal impaction.